 The coal will be processed in a plant which is a ‘building within a building’ to minimise noise, dust and light impact.
 This preparation plant will include coverage storage of coal from the mine as well as coal product after washing.

-The proposed designs were presented to the local community at a series of different events.
-We listened to comments and drew on this feedback in the creation of our final plans, with the following actions being taken as a direct result:
+The proposed designs were presented to the local community at a series of public events during 2016 and 2017.
+We listened to comments and drew on this feedback in the creation of our final plans, which were submitted to Cumbria County Council in May 2017.

 - incorporation of more bunding and planting to reduce the visual impact to a minimum